GlitchDrifter/GlitchDrifter/README.md

 ###
 <p align="center">
-Welcome to the intergalactic hub of Ayanda, where lines of code weave together like the stars in the cosmos.
+Welcome to the intergalactic hub of NewTechCoder, where lines of code weave together like the stars in the cosmos.

 I'm Ayanda from Johannesburg, SA. 🔭 Studying software development at WeThinkCode_, I'm on a mission to conquer Java with my ToyRobot project.
 When I'm not hitting the books, you'll find me coding with my awesome Discord group, The-D3bug-Squad.